addyosmani/backbone-fundamentals/backbone-fundamentals.md

 # Backbone Boilerplate And Grunt-BBB

+Boilerplates provide us a starting point for working on projects.
+They're a base for building upon using the minimum required code to get something functional put together.
+When you're working on a new Backbone application, a new Model typically only takes a few lines of code to get working.

+That alone probably isn't enough however, as you'll need a Collection to group those models, a View to render them and perhaps a router if you're looking to making specific views of your Collection data bookmarkable.
+If you're starting on a completely fresh project, you may also need a build process in place to produce an optimized version of your app that can be pushed to production.

+This is where boilerplate solutions are useful.Rather than having to manually write out the initial code for each piece of your Backbone app, a boilerplate could do this for you, also ideally taking care of the build process.

-[Backbone Boilerplate](https://github.com/tbranyen/backbone-boilerplate/) (or just BB) is an excellent set of best practices and utilities for building Backbone.js applications.
-It was created by Backbone contributor [Tim Branyen](https://github.com/tbranyen) out of the gotchas, pitfalls and common tasks he ran into while heavily using Backbone to build apps at Bocoup.
+[Backbone Boilerplate](https://github.com/tbranyen/backbone-boilerplate/) (or just BB) provides just this.
+It is an excellent set of best practices and utilities for building Backbone.js applications, created by Backbone contributor [Tim Branyen](https://github.com/tbranyen).
+He took the the gotchas, pitfalls and common tasks he ran into while heavily using Backbone to build apps and crafted BB as a result of this experience.

 [Grunt-BBB or Boilerplate Build Buddy](https://github.com/backbone-boilerplate/grunt-bbb) is the companion tool to BB, which offers scaffolding, file watcher and build capabilities.
 Used together with BB it provides an excellent base for quickly starting new Backbone applications.